-The Uganda Education Act 2008 law gives the responsibility bRfeedingeeniteren while at school to parents and guardians.
+The Uganda Education Act 2008 law gives the responsibility of feeding children while at school to parents and quardians.
 The Parent/Guardian Led School Feeding Program encourages parents to voluntarily send children to school with food.
 The United Nations World Food Program (WFP), China, Germany, and Ireland, focuses on refugee children in the Karamoja region of Uganda.
 This report focuses primarily on the WFP program, as only some data is available for the Parent Led program.